Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 - Number suer requirements

 ### User Stories

+// Need to be more specific //So that is KEY //List how we will know when we have achieved the user story question on the device needs to be synchronized while the lesson is in progress.
+The user doesn't actively need to select the question.

+//Include criteria for success.
+Link each user story to objective or aim.

+// Size tickets

+See the question on their device sychronized with the presentation.

 1. As a Student I want to be able to see the question that I am voting on, on my device so that I do not have to look up at the screen, so that I can focus on the question at hand.